D I G I T A L P R O G R A M

 Stage Manager: Sienna Siciliano

-Branding Design: Allie Norman of Girl That Designs*
+Branding Designer: Allie Norman of Girl That Designs*

 Production Photographer and Videographer: Brandon Blinderman*